alderven/relayr/README.md

 ### 1. What would you do in your first few days of work?
 Where would you start?

-Get acquainted with the team and working place.
+* Get acquainted with the team and working place.

-Talk to the manager about forthcoming milestones and future plans; ask for any urgent work to do.
+* Talk to the manager about forthcoming milestones and future plans; ask for any urgent work to do.

-Talk to the team/manager about what are they want to gain from automation, what are most crucial parts to test/automate first.
+* Talk to the team/manager about what are they want to gain from automation, what are most crucial parts to test/automate first.

-Get to know product that team is making.
+* Get to know product that team is making.
 Test and taste product manually.

-Get to know processes and tools team is using.
+* Get to know processes and tools team is using.

-Prepare roadmap for automation.
-E.g.: first sprint: create smoke test to cover base functionality, second sprint: integrate it to CI/CD to run it automatically, third sprint: create integration test to cover simple business case, etc.
+* Prepare roadmap for automation.
+E.g.:

+   1. first sprint: create smoke test to cover base functionality

+   1. second sprint: integrate it to CI/CD to run it automatically

+   1. third sprint: create integration test to cover simple business case, etc.

 ### 2. Which process would you establish around testing new functionality?